ConradWeiser/Unofficial-Robinhood-Api/README.md

 # Unofficial Robinhood Api (Java Wrapper)

-# --NOTE: This library is still in it's alpha stages, please do not use it until this tag is removed--
+# --NOTE: This library is still in it's alpha stages--
 More documentation and features to come.
 I discourage using the library until javadocs are created, and some internal workings are revised.

 A Java wrapper providing easy access to the [Unofficial Robinhood Api](https://github.com/sanko/Robinhood).